Analysis of Four-Dimensional Variational Data Assimilation Problems in Low Regularity Spaces: Introduction

-The paper is organized as follows: Section 2 introduces definitions and results of interpolation spaces and maximal parabolic regularity.
-We use these results as foundations for our analysis.
-Here, we also introduce the functional analytic framework we will use throughout the paper.
-Section 3 is devoted to studying the convex variational data assimilation problem.
-First, we analyze the linear restriction using the maximal parabolic regularity of the second-order differential operator appearing in the PDE.
-After that, we find its necessary - and due to the linearity - also sufficient optimality condition.
-In Section 4, we study the semilinear variational data assimilation problem.
-First of all, we prove well-posedness in the semilinear case, achieving the same regularity as the linear case.
-Moreover, we present a detailed analysis of the differentiability properties of the solution operator needed to state results for the necessary and sufficient second-order conditions.
-The latter considers the discrepancy between the spaces where the function is coercive and differentiable, cf. \cite{ioffe}.
+The paper is organized as follows: Section 2 introduces definitions and known results of interpolation spaces and maximal parabolic regularity, as well as the functional analytic framework for the problems under consideration.
+Section 3 is devoted to the convex variational DA problem.
+First, we show sufficient regularity of the linear PDE for suitable $L^\beta$-regularity of the initial condition, using autonomous maximal parabolic regularity and interpolation theory.
+Then, we discuss optimality conditions by rather straightforward arguments.
+In Section 4, we study the $4D$-VAR problem with semilinear PDE constraint.
+We prove well-posedness and present a detailed analysis of differentiability and Lipschitz properties of the solution operator.
+First order necessary conditions are shown for $d=2,3$, followed by a result on second order sufficient optimality conditions in the case $d=2$.